Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 Allred later told CNN that her client hoped to testify under oath before the Senate about her allegations against Moore.

 The news conference was the latest attempt by Moore's campaign to stay viable given the mounting accusations against him and increasing loss of support from key figures in the GOP.
-It focused only on the allegation by Nelson and did not address the other allegations against Moore by other women, including Leigh Corfman who claims he initiated sexual contact with her when she was 14.
+It focused only on the allegation by Nelson and did not address the other allegations against Moore by other women, including Leigh Corfman, who claims he initiated sexual contact with her when she was 14.

 But minutes after the news conference ended, AL.com published new allegations against Moore from Tina Johnson, who said that in 1991, Moore, who was married and an attorney on a child custody transfer case involving Johnson, had come on to her and grabbed her buttocks.
 She was 28 at the time.